MysteriousJ/Joystick-Input-Examples/README.md

 SDL includes the database in its source code and is ready to go if you use the Game Controller interface.
 You can also [download the database](https://github.com/gabomdq/SDL_GameControllerDB) and parse it yourself if you're not using SDL.

 The one problem with the database approach is that it doesn't work with USB converters that support multiple types of controllers, as they all share one hardware ID.
 For example, I have a [converter which supports PS2, Gamecube, and original XBox controllers](https://www.mayflash.com/Products/UNIVERSAL/PC035.html).
-Somebody at some point made an entry in the SDL database for this device and mapped it for gamecube controllers.
+Somebody at some point made an entry in the SDL database for this device and mapped it for Gamecube controllers.
 I use it for a PS2 controller, so the mapping is totally wrong and renders some buttons unusable.
 Still, the database approach will work fantastically well for nearly all of your players.

 ### Calibration
 I remember many times hastily plugging a controller into a Gamecube, bumping an analog stick while doing so, causing it to drift.
 Pushing it to the left made the cursor on character select drift to the right; pushing it up caused drifting downward.
 This is because the gamecube calibrates the controller when it's plugged in.
 Whatever the analog stick's current axis values were are now considered the rest position, and all inputs are relative to that.
 If an axis is calibrated for a negative value being the rest position, the axis' physical neutral will appear to be a positive input.
 Unplugging and reconnecting the controller—or holding down X, Y, and start—recalibrates it.